Business school: Tuition

 In Europe, a bachelor's degree is tuition-free at public intuitions in several countries: Austria, Cyprus, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Malta, Montenegro, Norway, Poland, Scotland, Slovakia, Slovenia, Sweden, Turkey.
 In the German education system, most universities do not charge tuition, except for some executive MBA programs.
 French tuition fees are capped based on the level of education pursued, from €183 (US $) per year for undergraduate and up to €388 (US$) for doctorates.
 Tuition fees in the United Kingdom were introduced in 1998 and are £9,250 annually for undergraduate courses for home students in England, with higher fees for students who are not domiciled in the UK.
 Postgraduate courses in the UK often have higher fees, and many universities charge a premium rate for MBAs.
 All private and autonomous institutions in Europe charge tuition.

-In the United States, most public college and universities charge tuition.
+In the United States, most public colleges and universities charge tuition.
 According to the CollegeBoard, the average cost for an out-of-state, or international student, to attend a public four year university in 2020 was $38,330 (€), while the average in-state cost was $21,950 (€).
 Two year public universities, such as a community colleges, charge $3,730 (€) on average for in-state students, but these institutions usually do not offer Bachelors or MBA degrees.
 Private institutions in the United States all charge tuition, often considerably more than their public counterparts.